camunda/blog.camunda.org/content/post/2020/04/migrating-process-bpmn-from-ibm-bpm-to-camunda-step-by-step-tutorial.md

 That’s it!
 Please feel free to provide feedback in our [forum](https://forum.camunda.org/) and [watch this Git repository](https://github.com/camunda-consulting/migrate-to-camunda-tools) for additional converters as they become available.

-Plus, if you’re new to Camunda and want to get hands-on with our product stack for setting up and running processes, join our [Camund Code Studio](https://www.eventbrite.ca/e/camunda-code-studio-tickets-103236037768) on May 19th.
+Plus, if you’re new to Camunda and want to get hands-on with our product stack for setting up and running processes, join our [Camunda Code Studio](https://www.eventbrite.ca/e/camunda-code-studio-tickets-103236037768) on May 19th.
 This free, hands-on online workshop will get you up and running in just three hours, focusing on a Java and Spring Boot use case.